Kadri24/kadri24/README.md

 <hr>

 ## Contact 📬
 📌 I'm open to discussion, collaboration, and always eager to share ideas or learn from others.
-Feel free to reach out if you'd like to connect.
+Feel free to reach out if you'd like to connect.<br>
 🔗 Here are also useful links if you would like to reach me out!
 * [LinkedIn](https://www.linkedin.com/in/kadri24/)
 * [Roblox](https://www.roblox.com/users/97669834/)